manoharrshetty/employee/readme.md

 AI and Spring AI was incorporated into the application to
 significantly enhance the functionality and efficiency of an employee maintenance REST API.
-Example usage is to get a Personalized Employee Insights .AI can generate personalized insights based on employee data.In the case of this application,we use OpenAI to recommend training for employee based on their present skills and their career goal.
+Example usage is to get a Personalized Employee Insights .AI can generate personalized insights based on employee data.In the case of this application,I used OpenAI to recommend training for employee based on their present skills and their career goal.

 Example
 1. com/emp/ai/AiServiceImpl.java